MichaelKyrollos/GR28-scrabble/README.md

 ## How to Run Project:
 1. Compile and build project
-2. Run the program (Can be done from any menu, or from ScrabbleGame.java)
+2. Run the program (Can be done from any menu, or from ScrabbleGameModel.java)
 3. User will be prompted the number of players
       - Must be an integer between 2-4
       - The program will keep asking for input until the user enters a valid input